General Motors LS-based small-block engine: LV1

-Generation VI
+Generation VI (2027–present)

 General Motors announced in January 2023 that plans for a sixth generation of small-block were in place, with the company investing $854 million into its various manufacturing plants.
-The timeline for the release of the new generation is not yet public.
-However, the first appearance of the new engine is expected in the upcoming fifth generation Chevrolet Silverado in 2027.
+The 2027 Chevrolet Corvette Grand Sport and Grand Sport X received the first Generation VI engines, replacing the Generation V LT2.
+The upcoming fifth-generation Chevrolet Silverado (and its GMC Sierra sibling) would later receive them for the 2027 model year, in two new displacements: 5.7 and 6.6 liters.

-General Motors has announced that the sixth generation V8 small-block will be produced in Flint, MI and Tonawanda, NY.
+General Motors has announced that the sixth-generation V8 small-block will be produced in Flint, MI, and Tonawanda, NY.